Past president of the Law Society, Lucy Scott-Moncrieff, promotes UK legal services in Brazil.

-Vice-president of the Law Society, Nick Fluck, with vice-chairman of the Bar Council, Mara McGowan QC at a reception to mark the opening of the legal year.
+Past president of the Law Society Nick Fluck and Bar Council vice-chairman Mara McGowan QC at a reception to mark the opening of the legal year.

 The future of the UK's relationship with the rest of the EU is a hot topic.
 The Law Society is contributing to the debate.